SiliconWildCat/SiliconWildCat/README.md

-# Voice Changer : Voice Style Transfer
+# Voice Sythesizer : AI Voice Generator

 Voice Style Transfer provides two main features:

 1) Provides clips of music in the style of our source voice(Taeyeon) covering songs originally from other singers.

 2) Provides two options of voices that reads out a given text.

-An example is shown below, when you enter text, the text is read by a trained female voice.

 ---